 So what exactly do we mean by ‘direct mail’?

-Snail mail, physical mail, post – whatever you call the stuff that arrives in your letter box and isn’t a parcel.
-Physical correspondence.
+Snail mail, physical mail, post – you find it in your letterbox and it’s usually made of paper or card.
 It could be letters, documents, postcards, pamphlets, flyers, catalogues and more.
-And brought to you by your local postie (for our friends across the pond, that’s Aussie for Postal Worker).

 Using direct mail to get your marketing message to your customers is a very effective way to be heard.
 Here are some reasons why advertisers like it: